 3. Medical Robots

-Medical robots are robotic systems that assist in medical procedures, diagnostics, and patient care.
+Medical robots are robotic systems that assist in various medical procedures, including surgery, rehabilitation, diagnostics, and patient care.
 Various types of robots are available that offer precise and controlled movements, aiding surgeons in complex surgeries with improved accuracy and minimal invasiveness.
 Examples of medical robots include surgical robots like the da Vinci Surgical System.

 4. Social Robots

-Social robots are specifically created to engage in social interactions with humans.
-Unlike other types of robots, They can engage in conversations, offer reminders, and even play games.
+Social robots are specifically created to engage in social interactions with humans by following social norms and behavior.
+Unlike other types of robots, these specific robots can engage in conversations, offer reminders, and even play games.
 Social robots help bridge the gap between humans and technology, enhancing our well-being and offering new avenues for engagement and interaction.
+This is a type of robot that helps humans by engaging them in meaningful conversations through advanced AI and machine learning that perceives emotions and understands human language.

 5. Mobile Robots